OCR-D/ocrd-website/site/en/setup.md

 ### Prerequisites

-If you want to use the OCR-D-via-Docker solution, [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository) and [docker compose](https://docs.docker.com/compose/install/) have to be installed.
+If you want to use the OCR-D-via-Docker solution, [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository) has to be installed.

 After installing docker you may have to set up and start the docker daemon and add your user to the `docker` group: